smart-edge-open/EMCO/docs/design/Logical_Clouds.md

 ### Instantiation and Termination

 Instantiation of Logical Clouds is mandatory before any non-DCM instantiation operation that requires Logical Clouds can be executed.
 It tells EMCO to go ahead and create the resources in the right clusters and set any relevant entity to the right state.
-This requirement applies to both Level-0 and Level-1 Logical Clouds.
+This requirement applies to both Admin, Standard and Privileged Logical Clouds.

 Both of the instantiation example files (`2-logical-cloud-instantiate.yaml`) contain the following yaml resource: